popey/snappy-docs/build-snaps/index.md

 ## Install snapcraft

 `snapcraft` is the tool to create snaps.
-It's available on Ubuntu 16.04 LTS and above.
-To install it, simply run:
+To install it, [enable snap support](https://docs.snapcraft.io/core/install), then run:

     sudo snap install snapcraft --classic